lug1212/lug1212/README.md

 ## 🚀 About Me

 I’m passionate about building cool stuff, learning new tech, and having fun while doing it.
-Whether it’s games, web apps, or just experimenting, I’m always up for a new coding adventure.
+Whether it’s games, web apps, or just experimenting, I’m always up for a new coding challange.

-> **"We are human, if we are given the prize from the beginning. then what is there to gain."**
-> — lug1212

 ---